apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    -  Description.
 Any desired text to tell more about the purpose of the group.

    -  Type.
-The only supported type shipped with CloudStack is Host Anti-Affinity.
-This indicates that the VMs in this group should avoid being placed on the same host with each other.
-If you see other types in this list, it means that your installation of CloudStack has been extended with customized affinity group plugins.
+CloudStack supports two types of affinity groups.
+"Host Anti-Affinity" and "Host Affinity".
+"Host Anti-Affinity" indicates that the VMs in this group should avoid being placed on the same host with each other.
+"Host Affinity" on the other hand indicates that VMs in this group should be placed on the same host.

 Assign a New VM to an Affinity Group